githubnooob/Khantalas/README.md

 	6. Task State is defined, which states how urgent the task is, and could be later modified, as per need.

 The Project was built with HTML,CSS,Python Framework(Flask), JavaScript.

+LICENSE:

+	VIEWERJS

+	ViewerJS is a project run by KO GmbH.
+It is open-source and commercial at the same time.